TimmHess/UnrealImageCapture/README.md

 ## Prerequisite
 You will need a UE4 (or UE5) C++ project.

 Also, you might have to add a few packages to your `'YourProjectName'.Build.cs` file.
-These are already included into UnrealEngine, however, sometimes they are not added automatically, resulting in unpleasant linker errors.
+These are part of UnrealEngine, however, sometimes they are not added automatically resulting in unpleasant linker errors.
 Find the `'YourProjectName'.Build.cs` file in the `Source/'YourProjectName/` directory, and add or extend it to include all modules listed in the following line:

 ``` cpp
 PublicDependencyModuleNames.AddRange(new string[] {"Core", "CoreUObject", "Engine", "InputCore", "ImageWrapper", "RenderCore", "Renderer", "RHI" });